-The headlines around the globe were as lurid as they were shocking: ‘Murder by malnutrition’ and ‘Vegan parents who left baby girl malnourished avoid jail,’ screamed the front pages this summer.
+In 2022 the headlines around the globe were as lurid as they were shocking: ‘Murder by malnutrition’ and ‘Vegan parents who left baby girl malnourished avoid jail,’ screamed the front pages.
 Suddenly everyone was talking about the plant-based diet that’s skyrocketed in popularity as a sure-fire death sentence rather than a lifestyle choice.

 It’s true that meal-delivery apps now have a smorgasbord of vegan options, and research shows that 15 per cent of retail milk sales are now plant-based, and 60 per cent of GEN Z and Millennials are actively reducing or seeking to reduce their meat and dairy consumption.

-No one is disputing that mothers like US-based mother, Sheila O’Leary, deserve a possible lifetime prison sentence for the first-degree murder of her 18-month-old son Ezra, who died of malnutrition after being fed a diet of raw fruit, vegetables and breast milk.
+No one is disputing that mothers like US-based mother, Sheila O’Leary, deserves the lifetime prison sentence for the first-degree murder of her 18-month-old son Ezra, who died of malnutrition after being fed a diet of raw fruit, vegetables and breast milk.
 But what’s the truth behind such tragedies?
 The Ethicalist spoke to experts and parents to find out how to raise a vegan child safely…

 Behind the headlines